EGI-Federation/documentation/content/en/providers/operations-manuals/howto04_site_certification_manual_tests/_index.md

 #### Credentials

-Generate a set of keys for your user (it is not required to set a phassphrase for the keys, since these are just temporary keys for the test), make sure to set key permissions to `400`:
+Generate a set of keys for your user (it is not required to set a passphrase for the keys, since these are just temporary keys for the test), make sure to set key permissions to `400`: